10 Foods Made to Pair with Cabernet Sauvignon

 In a small bowl, toss arugula and trevisana.
 Slice beef thinly and divide among 4 plates.
 Drizzle any juices from platter over beef.
 Sprinkle with salt.
 Top with arugula and trevisana.
 Squeeze lemon over, then drizzle with olive oil and vinegar.
 Sprinkle with salt and pepper.
 Top with cheese and serve.
 Serves 4.

-Recipe courtesy Caleb Taylor, chef, Jack Dusty, The Ritz-Carlton, Sarasota, Florida
+Recipe courtesy Caleb Taylor, executive sous chef, The Ritz-Carlton restaurants

 2 heads red cabbage, sliced